-Noting that this Development Application is made on behalf of Douglas Shire Council we seek direction whether an Application Fee is applicable in this instance.
+Noting that this Development Application is made on behalf of Douglas Shire Council we respectfully request the application fee is waived in this instance.
 Please advise if a fee is applicable and we will coordinate necessary actions.

 Thank you for your time in considering the attached Development Application.